Homosexuality and religion: Zoroastrianism

 The Vendidad, one of the later Zoroastrian texts composed in the Artificial Young Avestan language, has not been dated precisely.
 It is thought that some concepts of law, uncleanliness, dualism, and salvation were shared between the religions, and subsequent interactions between the religions are documented by events such as the release of the Jews from the Babylonian captivity by Zoroastrian Cyrus the Great in 537 BC, and the Biblical account of the Magi visiting the infant Jesus.

 The Vendidad generally promotes procreation: "the man who has a wife is far above him who lives in continence; he who keeps a house is far above him who has none; he who has children is far above the childless man; he who has riches is far above him who has none."
 It details the penance for a worshipper who submits to sodomy under force as "Eight hundred stripes with the Aspahe-astra, eight hundred stripes with the Sraosho-charana." (equal to the penalty for breaking a contract with the value of an ox), and declares that for those participating voluntarily "For that deed there is nothing that can pay, nothing that can atone, nothing that can cleanse from it; it is a trespass for which there is no atonement, for ever and ever".
 However, those not practicing the Religion of Mazda were pardoned for past actions upon conversion.
-It has been argued that, in ancient times, those prohibitions against sodomy didn't apply to eunuchs.
+It has been argued that, in ancient times, those prohibitions against sodomy did not apply to eunuchs.